What is Value Added Tax?

 Net Value-added Tax on the Product | 2500 |

-Thus we can observe that the end product costing $25000 attracts a VAT of 10%, which is equivalent to $2500 paid by manufacturers at different stages based on value addition and charged from the end customer.
+Thus we can observe that the end product costing $25000 attracts a VAT of 10%, which is equivalent to $2500 paid by manufacturers at different stages depending on value addition and charged from the end customer.

-Advantages of Value Added Tax
+Advantages of Value-Added Tax

-- First, it allows levying taxes at each level, which helps in better tax management and avoids income tax leakage for the government.
+- First, it allows levying taxes at each level, which helps better tax management and avoids income tax leakage for the government.

-- It avoids the problem of double taxation as one can avail input tax credit paid from VAT received.
+- It avoids the problem of double taxation as one can avail of input tax credit paid from VAT received.

 - It removes the problem of under-invoicing as it is a tax on value addition.